virtual-arin/Fintech-Marketing-Analytics/README.md

 14. **Which customer characteristics are most strongly associated with successful conversions?**

-* *students and retired workers shows top converting occupations.*
+* *Students and retired workers shows top converting occupations.*
-* *age groups of 65+ and <25 shows high conversion rates.*
+* *Age groups of 65+ and <25 shows high conversion rates.*
-* *college individuals show the highest academic conversion rates.*
+* *College individuals show the highest academic conversion rates.*
-* *single marital status shows better conversion rates than divorce and married.*
+* *Single marital status shows better conversion rates than divorce and married.*

 <img src="https://raw.githubusercontent.com/virtual-arin/Fintech-Marketing-Analytics/main/images/14.successfull_conversion_rates.png" width="100%">

 15. **Based on the analysis, which customer segments and marketing strategies should NovaPay prioritize to improve overall conversion rates?**

-* **Customer Segments:** *target students and the 65+ age group, as they shows the highest conversion rates and also focus on individuals with a college education and those who are single.*
+* **Customer Segments:** *Target students and the 65+ age group, as they shows the highest conversion rates and also focus on individuals with a college education and those who are single.*
-* **Marketing Strategies:** *prioritize mobile communication channels over landlines. schedule campaigns heavily during march, december, and september, while keeping call durations short for optimal efficiency.*
+* **Marketing Strategies:** *Prioritize mobile communication channels over landlines. schedule campaigns heavily during march, december, and september, while keeping call durations short for efficiency.*

 <img src="https://raw.githubusercontent.com/virtual-arin/Fintech-Marketing-Analytics/main/images/15.Important_Feature_Analysis.png" width="100%">

+## 📢 Final Recommendation — NovaPay
+- Target students and retired customers because they show higher conversion rates.
+- Focus more on customers with college-level education.
+- Give more attention to single customers based on the analysis.
+- Prefer mobile communication over landline.
+- Avoid calling the same customer too many times.